 The Presidential elections do not change the group's strong prospects in the US.
-In Transmissions, the group's local-for-local exposure to US is now set at 40%.
-For FY25, we see a potential earnings upside from the USD currency.
-Furthermore, Trump's victory should help large domestic manufacturers, such as Prysmian, against import competition.
+In Transmissions, the group's local-for-local exposure to US is now slightly 10%.
+For H2'25 we see a potential earnings upside from the USD currency.
+Furthermore, Trump's victory should help large domestic manufacturers, such as Prysmian, against imports.